What Is A VA Mortgage?

 If the serviceperson to whom the spouse was married has died, the surviving spouse can be eligible if he or she hasn’t remarried and the serviceperson died on active duty, was a totally disabled veteran or was a veteran who died as a result of a service-connected disability.

 Spouses who have remarried may be subject to more complicated rules.
-A consultation with a VA loan expert is advised to determine eligibility.
+A consultation with a VA-approved lender may be required.

 Children of active-duty servicepersons or veterans, whether alive or deceased, aren’t eligible for VA loans as a benefit of the parent’s service.

 Reservists and National Guard members

 Members of the National Guard and Reserves can be eligible for VA loans if they have completed six years of service in the Selected Reserve or National Guard and they continue to serve in the Selected Reserve or were honorably discharged, placed on the retired list or transferred after honorable service to the Standby Reserve or an element of the Ready Reserve other than the Selected Reserve.